-IX.
-FORMER JUDGE, ARBITRATOR, MEDIATOR, OR OTHER THIRD PARTY NEUTRAL9

-Generally, subject to an exception in RPC 1.12(d), "a lawyer shall not represent anyone in connection with a matter in which the lawyer participated personally and substantially as a judge or other adjudicative officer, arbitrator, mediator or other third-party neutral, or law clerk to such a person, unless all parties to the proceeding give informed consent, confirmed in writing."
+VIII.
+FORMER JUDGE, ARBITRATOR, MEDIATOR, OR OTHER THIRD PARTY NEUTRAL9 third-party neutral, or law clerk to such a person, unless all parties to the proceeding give informed consent, confirmed in writing."
 RPC 1.12(a).
 Personal and substantial participation does not include the exercise of administrative responsibility in a court "where the [former] judge had previously exercised remote or incidental administrative responsibility that did not affect the merits."
 RPC 1.12, cmt.
 1.